Hey, check out this news article.

 This action, combined with a thoughtful letter by one of the students that was forwarded as a response to local media, transformed the situation.
 Here are some excerpts:

 An explosion of flags and solidarity.
-Fun fact: my office is
+Fun fact: my office is through the window in the bottom left. |

 "[...] all the students who had flags of the countries of their origin hung them out of their rooms to support our fellow Russian students who suffered such an injustice.
 We want to make sure that these students know that they have support in the face of everyone at LCC, and that they are welcomed here [...]
 We are all a part of the Christian institution that promotes peace and understanding, and we must make sure that no one is discriminated [...]"